Code-Institute-Submissions/alkaios/README.md

 ### Content
-The text on the website has been copied and edited from:  https://dlrleisure.ie/dlr-leisure-monkstown/
+The text on the website has been copied and edited from:  https://dlrleisure.ie/dlr-leisure-monkstown/ The Contact page has been adapted from an idea on https://mdbootstrap.com/

 ### Media
 Some of the images for the website are taken from: